romsssss/romsssss.github.io/_posts/2024-07-26-guide-to-timeless-laws-engineering-excellence.md

 1. [Conway’s law](#conway-law): *Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.*

-2. [Metcafe’s law](#metcafe-law): *Every time you add a new user to a network, the number of connections increases proportionally to the square of the number of users*
+2. [Metcalfe’s law](#metcalfe-law): *Every time you add a new user to a network, the number of connections increases proportionally to the square of the number of users*

 3. [Galls’s law](#gall-law): *A complex system that works has evolved from a simple system that worked.
 A complex system built from scratch won’t work.*